monachgrievings/monachgrievings/README.md

    ☣️ : sonic/exe/fanfic media's of sega franchise fans, Dandy's world fans, literally anyone on tiktok for more than an hour.

    ☣️ : Roblox arg/webseries community in general, MHA/JJK or most of the anime community tbh.
+   ☣️ : Forsaken/Grace cosplayers (i know people can be attached to the media, i am aswell.
+Just dont support the devs.)

   </div>